pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_access-manager.md

 ## Parse token

-ParseToken decodes a token and returns embedded permissions and TTL details.
+Decodes a token and returns embedded permissions (useful for debugging TTL and permissions).

 ### Method(s)